 - 1. If your computer is on, turn off the system, the monitor, and any external components, such as a printer. - 2.
 Unplug all cables and cords from the tower except the tower power cord.
 Be sure to disconnect any telephone line connections too. - 3.
 Remove the tower cover.
 The cover on the tower is attached to the frame with two screws.
 It also slides along grooves that run along the sides of the frame.
 Follow these steps:

 a.
-Raise the handle and remove the screws.
+Remove the screws.